Diseases & Conditions

 Imaging Tests

 X-rays.
 X-rays provide images of dense structures, such as bone.
-Your doctor will order x-rays to see where the bone is broken and what it looks like (see Classification section).
+The doctor will order X-rays to see where the bone is broken and what it looks like (see Classification section).

 Treatment

-Treatment depends on many factors, such as your child's age and weight, the type of fracture, how the injury happened, and whether the broken bone pierced the skin.
+Treatment depends on many factors, such as your child's age and weight, the type of fracture, how the injury happened, and whether the broken bone pierced the skin (open fracture).

 Nonsurgical Treatment

-In some femur fractures, the doctor may be able to manipulate the broken bones back into place without an operation (closed reduction).
-In a baby under 6 months old, a brace (called a Pavlik Harness) may be able to hold the broken bone still enough to allow for successful healing.
+In many femur fractures, the doctor may be able to manipulate the broken bones back into place without an operation (closed reduction).

 In general, for the best results, the broken pieces should not overlap more than 2 cm when in the cast.
 The growth of the femur may be temporarily increased by the trauma.
-The mild shortening from the overlap will resolve.
+The mild shortening from the overlap will resolve (get better on its own, with time).

 Traction.
 If the shortening of the bones is more than 3 cm or if the bone is too crooked in the cast, it may be helpful to put the leg in traction.
 Traction uses a gentle, steady pulling action to properly realign the bones.